MCDReforged/PluginCatalogue/scripts/resources/templates/meta_readme.md

   "tag_name": "v1.2.0",  // tag of the release
   "created_at": "2022-10-05T09:20:00Z",  // release creation time, in %Y-%m-%dT%H:%M:%SZ format

-  // A list of AssetInfo object
+  // A list of AssetInfo object, storing all assets with ".mcdr" or ".pyz" file extension
-  // Notes that all asset in the releases will be stored here.
+  // Notes that all matching asset in the releases will be stored here.
+Usually you can just take the 1st asset
-  // You can filter out MCDR plugin by checking file extension, ".mcdr" or ".pyz"
   // The plugin category will take the 1st MCDR plugin file as the plugin file of this release "assets": [
     {/* AssetInfo */},